bifferos/bb/projects/led_salvage/README.md

 ![](img/11w_7.jpg)

-But next off I removed all the gunk from the LED board, in preparation for using hot air.
+Next I removed all the gunk from the LED board, in preparation for using hot air.

 ![](img/11w_8.jpg)

-At first I tried just heating the board from the back, and lifting components off.
+At first, I tried just heating the board from the back, and lifting components off.
 This wasn't very satisfactory, and I damaged some LEDs like this.

 ![](img/11w_9.jpg)